pjanul/dune_2021_study/README.md

 The code in this project can be be split into 3 categories: tweet collection/cleaning, TF-IDF calculation, and plotting.
 Below is an explanation/tutorial and a description of each script.
 When running the script in the command line, make sure to use the appropriate path to each file.
-The commands should run anywhere, but it is best if they are run in the "project_main" directory.
+The commands can run anywhere, but it is best if they are run in the "project_main" directory.